EverestWorks/.github/profile/README.md

 - vTerm
 - EverTerm Official Mods Database

-For support inquiries or membership applications, please direct your queries to the Discord username provided in double quotes.
+For support inquiries or membership applications, please direct your queries to the Discord server provided above.

 **Embracing Excellence in Code:** Check out our [MSCS](https://github.com/EverestWorks/MCSC)